debbhie/deborah-turank/README.md

    Food Technology | Kaduna Polytechnic ( May 2018 - September 2021)

 ## 🗞️ Certification
-- Diploma in Data Anlysis from APPCLICK ACADEMY
+- Certificate of completion with credit in Data Anlysis from APPCLICK ACADEMY
+- Certification of Achievement from CONGNORISE INFOTECH (CR1T11CTF044)

 ## Contact Information
 ### 📧 Email address: zeechat143@gmail.com